PollyEdaline/hl2-pehp/README.md

 MISC
 ------
 Right now, the config also includes a keybind called `togglehud`, which will toggle both the HUD as well as your weapon viewmodel for taking clean screenshots.
 This is bound to `.` by default.
-You can also type `enhance` in the console to run the preset again, assuming it loaded correctly the first time.
+You can also type `enhance` in the console to run the preset again, assuming it loaded correctly the first time. `[` will re-enable achievements by disabling commentary mode and cheats, then quicksaving and immediately reloading.
+This will enable cheats again.

-Useful Commands
+Some Commands
 ---
 - **snd_restart** - "Restart the sound system of the game.
 It is greatly advised to use this command over stopsound as this command won't break soundscapes, soundscripts, or entity sounds" - V92
 - **toggle_duck** - Toggles crouch, as opposed to `+crouch` which is a hold.
+- **ai_force_serverside_ragdoll 0** - Toggles serverside ragdolls.
+This has many interesting effects, the most notable of which is that ragdolls can be interacted with by physics props, entities, and NPCs (but not by the player or other ragdolls).
+This can often cause undesired behavior, such as enemies suddenly snapping into the air when walking over bodies, so it's not included in the main file.
+**ent_fire** - can be used in a ton of ways.
+Either pick an entity whose name you know or use !picker for what you're looking at (this can target invisible entities as well, so it may behave unexpectedly without extra visualization commands).
+Funny subcommands include delete and ignite.

 Useful Cvars
 ---